-- Wear your seat belt. - Obey VSU Campus speed limits and stop signs. - Motors must be shut-off when refueling. - Mount and dismount the vehicle only when it is stopped. - Keep arms, feet and bodies inside the vehicle. - Inspect the vehicle each day before use. - Riding in the rear of a truck is prohibited unless approved seating with seat belts has been provided. - There is NO parking of any type of vehicle on the sidewalks or grass.
+- Wear your seat belt. - Obey VSU Campus speed limits and stop signs. - Motors must be shut-off when refueling. - No more than three (3) people on a front bench seat, two (2) people if bucket seats. - Mount and dismount the vehicle only when it is stopped. - Keep arms, feet and bodies inside the vehicle. - Inspect the vehicle each day before use. - Riding in the rear of a truck is prohibited unless approved seating with seat belts has been provided.